 Thou shalt not commit adultery. – Exodus 20:14.

 PRAYER – It grieves me, O my Lord and Savior, that I am so unclean.
-Cover my impurity with Thy purity in the sight of Thy Father, who through Thee is also my Father.
-And graciously grant me Thy Holy Spirit, that by His almighty help and power I may fight against and overcome the evil desires within me, until the light of Thy countenance shall completely dispel all darkness within me in heaven.
+Continue to cover my impurity with Thy purity in the sight of Thy Father, who, through Thee, is also my Father.
+And graciously continue to grant me Thy Holy Spirit that, working through Thy Word, by His almighty help and power, I may fight against and overcome the evil desires within me, until the light of Thy countenance shall completely dispel all darkness within me in heaven.
 Amen.

 Be faithful to thy marriage vows,

 thy heart give only to thy spouse;

 thy life keep pure, and lest thou sin,

 use temperance and discipline.